tormodsletteboe/weekend-jquery-server-calculator/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Edan Schwartz, Liz Kerber, Adam Lee for help on the regex part.
+(Edan Schwartz, Liz Kerber, Adam Lee for help on the regex part and https://github.com/ziishaned/learn-regex to help understand regex.

 ## Support
 If you have suggestions or issues, please email me at [tormod.slettebo@gmail.com]